flyingboat505/Computer-Network-Projects/README.md

 Sentences that are blank return nothing and multiple spaces face the same criteria

 ### Example # 2 (Multiple Spaces)
-**note md files do not support multiple spaces so
+**Note md files do not support multiple spaces so
 I added *(multiple spaces in between)* to indicate that the input can have many spaces in between inputs or *(multiple blanks in between)* to indicate mutliple blank lines**